 This article has presented you with more information about youth from LGBTQ families than most people in this country have ever been exposed to.
 I hope you will continue to educate yourself and become an ally to the community.
-This population is large enough, and the silence surrounding the issues is strong enough, that the odds are good you work with or know someone from an LGBTQ family and don't realize it.
-Make a difference to the people who live everyday in silence about their families by bringing the issue to the table among your friends, family and coworkers.
+This population is large enough, and the silence surrounding the issue is strong enough, that the odds are good that you work with or know someone from an LGBTQ family and don't realize it.
+Make a difference to the people who live everyday in silence about their families by bringing the issue to the table among your friends, family, coworkers and especially in school classrooms.

 If you want to learn more, or have any questions, don't hesitate to contact our office at 215-772-1107 or inquiries@mountainmeadow.org or visit our website at www.mountainmeadow.org

-Sidebar: Glossary of Terms
+Glossary of Terms

-LGBTQ: lesbian, gay, bisexual, transgender and queer.
+LGBTQ: lesbian, gay, bisexual, transgender, and queer

-Lesbian: women who are romantically and sexually attracted only to other women.
+Lesbian: women who are romantically and sexually attracted only to other women

-Gay: men who are romantically and sexually attracted only to other men (is sometime used to refer to homosexual men and women).
+Gay: men who are romantically and sexually attracted only to other men (is sometime used to refer to homosexual men and women)